 Hello!
 A frontend developer & interaction designer here, fresh off the boat from Perth now living in London.

 GSOH, DTE, WLTM people to drink tea and do great work with.
-I'm available for new projects in late September 2018.
+I'm available for new projects in November 2018.

 Recent and favourite projects